jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 how to make a shell script
 ############################################################################################

-* I use touch_ to make an empty file_ with a name that is easy to remember later and describes the program_ that will make a `Test Driven Development`_ environment automatically
+* I use touch_ to make an empty file_ with a name that is easy to remember later and describes the program_ that will automatically make a `Test Driven Development`_ environment for me

   .. code-block:: shell
     :emphasize-lines: 1

     touch makePythonTdd.sh

-  the terminal_ goes back to the command line.
-I use tree_ to see what is in the ``pumping_python`` directory_
+  the terminal_ goes back to the command line

+* I use tree_ to see what is in the ``pumping_python`` directory_

   .. code-block:: shell